Gipping Valley Visitor Centre (Closed by Barham Parish Council 2012)

 Unfortunately Highways England have not seen fit to remove the large brown tourists signs on the A14 which suggest that the Visitor Centre still exists.

-As the note from the Council indicates, the long distance footpath along the River Gipping is still open and you can download footpath maps from our site here.
+As the note from the Council indicates, the long distance footpath along the River Gipping is still open and you can download Trust footpath maps from our website.